 Sir Les Patterson & Peter Cook, Press Conference to launch first Melbourne Comedy Festival, 1987

-The Melbourne International Comedy Festival celebrated its 25th anniversary in 2011 and is one of the three largest comedy festivals in the world, alongside Edinburgh Festival Fringe and Montreal's Just for Laughs Festival.
+Celebrating its 25th anniversary in 2011, The Melbourne International Comedy Festival is one of the three largest comedy festivals in the world, alongside Edinburgh Festival Fringe and Montreal's Just for Laughs Festival.